Marco Wilson

-Marco Wilson (born March 3, 1999) is an American professional football cornerback for the Cincinnati Bengals of the National Football League (NFL).
+Marco Wilson (born March 3, 1999) is an American professional football cornerback.
 He played college football for the Florida Gators and was selected by the Arizona Cardinals in the fourth round of the 2021 NFL draft.
-He has also played for the New England Patriots.
+He has also played for the New England Patriots and Cincinnati Bengals.

 Early life

 Wilson grew up in Fort Lauderdale, Florida, and attended the American Heritage School.
 He committed to play college football at Florida over offers from the University of Miami, Georgia, Ohio State and Southern California.
 He is of Trinidadian descent through his father, and Puerto Rican through his mother.

 College career

 Wilson started as a true freshman and recorded 34 tackles and 10 passes broken up.
 He was named preseason third-team All-SEC going into his sophomore year but tore his ACL two games into the season and redshirted the rest of the season.
 As a redshirt sophomore, he recorded 36 tackles, 2.5 tackles for a loss, 3 interceptions and 2 passes broken up.

+As a senior in 2020, he recorded 24 tackles.
+He also had a fumble recovery against Texas A&M.

-As a senior, he had a notable incident involving throwing an opposing player's shoe in a celebratory manner late during a game played on December 12, 2020, against the LSU Tigers, which resulted in an unsportsmanlike conduct penalty that gave LSU a first down.
+Late in the December 12 game against the LSU Tigers, Wilson tackled LSU tight end Kole Taylor by the legs and pulled his shoe off in the process.
+In what Wilson admitted was a moment of adrenaline from being "super excited", he celebrated the play by throwing the shoe downfield, resulting in an unsportsmanlike conduct penalty that gave LSU a first down.
 LSU would go on to win the game after kicking a field goal later that drive, beating the Gators 37–34.
+Wilson was ridiculed for the gesture and took responsibility for it as "silly mistakes like that can affect not only just you but a lot of people around you."
+He acknowledged its humor in retrospect, comparing it to the George W. Bush shoe-throwing incident.